Winston

 He is also not physically fit, as we learn he has “a varicose ulcer above his right ankle” (p.
 3) and a persistent, violent cough (pp. 33-34).
 It is also suggested that he has an alcohol problem, as he regularly uses gin as a tool to calm his emotions (p.
 7).

 Winston is a member of the Outer Party (p.
 33), which forms a sort of ‘middle class’ in London.
 He therefore wears the “blue overalls which were the uniform of the Party” (p.
 4).
-Despite this, we get plenty of indications that he is actually living in poverty to some extent, as he struggles to acquire razor blades and his apartment complex is in a poor state.
+Despite this, there are signs that he lives in poverty, as he struggles to acquire razor blades and his apartment building is in a poor state.

-Winston works in the Records Department of the Ministry of Truth, which is in charge of making ‘corrections’ to published stories, images or videos so they fit the version of reality that the Party wants to create (pp. 41-45).
-Despite his rebellious tendencies (see below), Winston finds some enjoyment in his job, as it occasionally produces intellectual challenges:
+Winston works in the Records Department of the Ministry of Truth, where the Party changes published stories, images or videos so they fit the version of reality that the Party wants to create (pp. 41-45).
+Winston finds some enjoyment in his job, as it occasionally gives him intellectual challenges:

 Winston’s greatest pleasure in life was his work.
 Most of it was a tedious routine, but included in it were also jobs so difficult and intricate that you could lose yourself in them as in the depths of a mathematical problem. (p.
 46)

-Though Winston appears to be a devoted Party member on the outside, his inner characterisation reveals that he has a rebellious nature.
-Secretly, he is against Big Brother and the oppressive police state which he lives in, even though he knows these rebellious thoughts will probably cost him his life.
+However, Winston is secretly against Big Brother and the totalitarian state which he lives in, even though he knows these rebellious thoughts will probably cost him his life.

 Teksten herover er et uddrag fra webbogen.
 Kun medlemmer kan læse hele indholdet.